Isi-dev/ComfyUI-UniAnimate-W/README.md

 ## Updates

+24/12/2024: Added a new node for dwpose extraction named `Generate dwpose`.
+The advantage of this node over the `Align & Generate poses for UniAnimate`node is that it does not throw an error when the target image cannot be read by the DWposeDetector, allowing the generation to proceed.
+But note that both nodes will throw a 'cannot convert float infinity to integer' error if the driving video or image cannot be read.
+The downside is that the output dwpose is not aligned with the target image like the `Align & Generate poses for UniAnimate`node attempts to do.
+To achieve a result where body proportions are maintained, you must manually align the person in the target image with the person in the driving video or image before uploading them.
+Also note that the `Generate dwpose` and `Align & Generate poses for UniAnimate`nodes are only needed by the `Animate image with Animate_X` and `Animate image with UniAnimate` nodes.
+You can achieve similar effects of the `Generate dwpose` and `Align & Generate poses for UniAnimate` nodes in the other nodes by setting the dontAlignPose parameter to True and False respectively.

 20/12/2024: Added seperate config and UNET files for Animate-X to solve error identified in [issue #22](https://github.com/Isi-dev/ComfyUI-UniAnimate-W/issues/22)

 17/12/2024: Released a [video](https://youtu.be/OKFf8J-eMIc) comparing Animate_X with UniAnimate